 Caroline holds a Master of Education in Administration, Planning and Social Policy from the Harvard Graduate School of Education and a B.A. in Anthropology from the University of Notre Dame.

 Outside of work, Caroline enjoys spending time with her husband Eric and two sons, Charlie and Russell.
-She loves hiking, cooking, going to concerts, and kale.
+She loves hiking, cooking, and going to concerts.

 Connect with Caroline at firstname.lastname@example.org.